 Based on the jobseeker’s interests and abilities, demographic characteristics, self-esteem, and motivation to look for a job and cooperate with the SEA, the profiling system and individual job search plans are instruments that provide the most suitable ALMP measures sequenced in a way that would ensure the most effective labour market outcome.
 Thus, improving the matching of unemployed and vacant jobs.

-Since 2023 the OECD TSI project on Modernizing the Latvian Public Employment Service is ongoing in Latvia.
-This project (2022-2024) is financed by the DG REFORM’s Technical Support Instrument (TSI).
-Within this project the OECD is providing technical support to the Ministry of Welfare and the SEA with the aim to harness digitalisation and boost the capacity to provide effective and efficient support to jobseekers, persons at risk of losing their job, and employers.
-Particular focus is set on profiling, skills assessment, matching, business intelligence, and analysis of linked administrative data to strive for more evidence-informed policy making in the area of labour market policies.
-The objective of the project is to increase the capacity of the Latvian authorities to support people in returning to good quality employment using modern digital systems and data management solutions, as well as cooperation practices supported by appropriate data exchange between institutions.
+In 2024, the OECD TSI project on Modernizing the Latvian Public Employment Service was completed in Latvia.
+This project (2022-2024) was financed by the DG REFORM’s Technical Support Instrument (TSI).
+Within this project the OECD provided technical support to the Ministry of Welfare and the SEA with the aim to harness digitalisation and boost the capacity to provide effective and efficient support to jobseekers, persons at risk of losing their job, and employers.
+Particular focus was set on profiling, skills assessment, matching, business intelligence, and analysis of linked administrative data to strive for more evidence-informed policymaking in the area of labour market policies.
+The objective of the project was to increase the capacity of the Latvian authorities to support people in returning to good quality employment using modern digital systems and data management solutions, as well as cooperation practices supported by appropriate data exchange between institutions.

-SEA provides job search assistance and career guidance to help the SEA clients develop basic skills and competencies and choose the appropriate training area and programme.
+SEA provides job search assistance and career guidance to help its clients make informed decisions about their education, training, and career paths.
 Financial support during training is available – a stipend; regional mobility support to cover transportation and renting costs; costs to adapt training to persons with disabilities if necessary.

-Additionally, web-based ICT tools (such as self-assessment career guidance tests; short term labour market forecasts; performance measurement system of training institutions, booking system, CV/vacancies portal) support the training system and are available for the general public.
+Additionally, web-based ICT tools (such as self-assessment career guidance tests; short term labour market forecasts; booking system, CV/vacancies portal) support the training system and are available for the general public.

 Assessment and evaluation of training measures and outcomes are regularly carried out: follow-up labour market status 6 months after training, surveys (satisfaction, random calls), and regular impact assessment.